pw usermod tom -G ftpusers

 Task: Add a new user to group

-Add new user jerry to system and to secondary group sales:
+Add a new user named wendy to system and to secondary group called sales:

-First command adds user jerry to secondary group called sales.
-Second commands set a password for jerry.
+First command adds user wendy to the system with secondary group called sales.
+Second commands set a password for wendy.

 Further readings: